patfiaux/CRSsim/README.md

 sim.flags$inputGuideDistr <- cbind(before_1 = before.repl1.simulated, before_2 = before.repl2.simulated)
 ```

+3.1.4 **Set effect range**.
 Currently, four different CRISPR systems can be simulated: CRISPRi, CRISPRa, Cas9, and dualCRISPR.
 By default, CRISPRi and CRISPRa are assumed to have an effect range of 1kb and Cas9 of 20bp.
 However, it is also possible to manually set this range with the `crisprEffectRange` flag.
 For dualCRISPR, the effect range is equivalent to the deletion size.
 The deletion size introduced by two guides must be represented by 'start' set as the target site of guide 1 and 'end' as the target site of guide 2.
+Use the `deletionSize` flag when using `dualCRISPR`.
 ```r
 # example for how to change the effect range of a CRISPR system used
 sim.flags$crisprSystem <- 'CRISPRi'
 sim.flags$crisprEffectRange <- 500
 ```

+3.1.5 **Enhancer strength and guide efficiency**.
 Both the guide efficiency and the enhancer strength are simulated from a beta distribution.
 The two parameters can be specified by setting `guideEfficiency` and `enhancerStrength` to either `high`, `medium` or `low`.
 It is also possible to directly specify the two shape parameters of the beta distribution.
 As a general rule, if the shape parameters provided are large, the observed distribution variance is reduced.
 The larger shape 1 parameter is compared to shape 2 parameter, the more the distribution will be skewed towards 1.
 To visualize this phenomenon, you can also plot the histogram by randomly sampling from a beta-distribution and then subsequently changing the shape parameters.
 The default parameters are:

     - high: enhancerShape1 = 7, enhancerShape2 = 2